benbaptist/minecraft-wrapper/documentation/entity.rst

                     "rodeBy": False,
                     # eid of entity - if two or more players share
                     # chunks, this could be the same creeper in
-                    # both player's world/client
+                    # both player's world/client.
+It would be in the
-                    # would be in the other player's client under
+                    # other player's client under  another eid, of
-                    # another eid, of course
+                    # course...
                     "eid": 126,
                     "name": "Creeper",
                     "Riding": False,